 Making use of the right study materials is of utmost importance to crack the IELTS exam as soon as possible.

 - There is availability of many IELTS practice mobile applications, which include practice tests, detailed explanations, and tips and tricks to score higher in the IELTS exam.
-For example, IELTS Prep by the British Council, IELTS Test Pro, and Magoosh IELTS Prep are used for getting to know recent exam practice tests.
+For example, IELTS Prep by the British Council, IELTS Test Pro, and Magoosh IELTS Prep are used to get to know recent exam practice tests.

 5. Join an IELTS Coaching Program (Online or Offline)